GDPR Cookie Banner Example

 Staying compliant with GDPR may seem like a confusing task.
 However, the whole process can be simplified through the use of a tool such as CookiePro.

-CookiePro is free to sign up to and allows users to build and customize a cookie banner like the one in the example above for their site that will keep them GDPR compliant.
+CookiePro allows users to build and customize a cookie banner like the one in the example above for their site that will keep them GDPR compliant.

 The program works by scanning the website to see what cookies are in use.
 It then produces a banner based on this information.
 The banner can be customized so it fits the design of the site it will be used on.
-Users who upgrade to a paid plan will gain access to extra benefits including the ability to only show the banner to users in the EU.
+Users will gain access to extra benefits including the ability to only show the banner to users in the EU.

-Click here to sign up for your free CookiePro account and begin to build GDPR compliant processes for your website.
+Click here to request a demo and begin to build GDPR compliant processes for your website.